neondatabase/website/content/docs/connect/connection-latency.md

 For information about what an "always-on" minimum compute size might cost per month, please refer to our [Billing](/docs/introduction/billing) documentation or the pricing calculator on our [Pricing](https://neon.tech/pricing) page.

 For Autoscaling configuration instructions, see [Compute size and Autoscaling configuration](https://neon.tech/docs/manage/endpoints#compute-size-and-autoscaling-configuration).

+### Place your application and database are in the same region

+A key strategy for reducing connection latency is ensuring that your application and database are hosted in the same region, or as close as possible, geographically.
+For the regions supported by Neon, see [Regions](../introduction/regions).
+For information about moving your database to a different regions, see [Import data from another Neon project](../import/import-from-neon).

 ### Increase your connection timeout